flatpak/flatpak-docs/docs/electron.rst

 applications, since it is the most minimal runtime, and other dependencies will be specific to Electron itself.

-The Electron base app
+The Electron BaseApp
 ---------------------

-Next, the manifest specifies that the Electron base app should be used, by specifying the ``base`` and ``base-version`` properties in the application
+Next, the manifest specifies that the Electron BaseApp should be used, by specifying the ``base`` and ``base-version`` properties in the application
 manifest: